web3ideation/multisig-wallet-w3i/README.md

 was mit ERC721 und ERC20 tests im testscript?

-erst nochmal den erc721 transfer funktion checken dann mit mehreren owneren checken dann add und remove owner checken dann richtiges extensives testscript schreiben
+erst nochmal den erc721 transfer funktion checken ✅ add und remove owner checken dann mit mehreren owneren checken (hierfür vlt 5 owners und unterschiedliche numImportantDecisionConfirmations wählen) dann richtiges extensives testscript schreiben

+spießer proposals
+transaction index should start with 1 instead of 0 for the transfer erc20 and 721 functions of the multisig wallet the from is obviously this.address, so it shouldnt be needed in the functions arguments

 -
 -